-Energy consumption in DominicaThe most important measure in the energy balance of Dominica is the total consumption of
+Energy consumption in DominicaThe most important figure in the energy balance of Dominica is the total consumption of

-Dominica can provide itself completely with self-produced energy.
-The total production of all electric energy producing facilities is 111 m kWh, also 108% of own requirements.
-The rest of the self-produced energy is either exported into other countries or unused.
-Along with pure consumptions the production, imports and exports play an important role.
-Other energy sources such as natural gas or crude oil are also used.
+Dominica can completely be self-sufficient with domestically produced energy.
+The total production of all electric energy producing facilities is 111 m kWh, also 108 percent of own requirements.
+The rest of the domestically produced energy is either exported into other countries or unused.
+Along with pure consumption, the production, imports and exports play an important role.
+Other energy sources, such as natural gas or crude oil are also used.

 Back to overview: Dominica

-In 2015, renewable energies accounted for around 7.8 percent of actual total consumption in Dominica.
-The following chart shows the percentage share from 1990 to 2015:
+In 2019, renewable energy accounted for around 8.1 percent of actual total consumption in Dominica.
+The following chart shows the percentage share from 1990 to 2019: